gbarkerz/MobileGridGames/README.md

 When the game is run, a 4x4 grid of squares appears, with 15 of those squares occupied with an movable element, and 1 square being empty.
 When a square is tapped, if it is adjacent to the empty square, the tapped square moves into the empty square.
 The space where the tapped square was then becomes the empty square.
 The aim is to arrange all the squares in a sorted order, leaving the empty square in the bottom right corner of the grid.

 If the game setting to have numbers shown on the square is on, then a number is shown in the top left corner of the squares.
-The sorted order is for the numbers to start at 1, and increases from left to right and top to bottom.
+The sorted order is for the numbers to start at 1, and increases from left to right then top to bottom.

 If the game setting to have a picture shown on the squares is on, then a single picture is shown across all the squares.
 The sections of the picture will appear jumbled until the squares are arranged in their sorted order.